rahul-n18/apm_ambulance_app/README.md

 ## Getting Started

-Built this project for the ambulance side of the application
+Built this project for the ambulance side of the application for rakshak safety solution